philaung96/2048/README.md

 ## Design Choice

 I chose to have the tiles as a 1D array instead of 2D and render them on 2D using CSS Grid.
-The iteration of tiles are done using 2D structure, thus I convert row + col variable into one D index this way.
+The iteration of tiles are done using 2D structure, thus I converted row and col variables into one D index this way.

 ```js
 const oneDIndex = (row, col) => {